CosmiQ/solaris/README.md

 #### pip

 The package also exists on[ PyPI](https://pypi.org), but note that some of the dependencies, specifically [rtree](https://github.com/Toblerity/) and [gdal](https://www.gdal.org), are challenging to install without anaconda.
-We therefore recommend installing at least those dependency using `conda` before installing from PyPI.
+We therefore recommend installing at least those dependencies using `conda` before installing from PyPI.

 ```
 conda install -c conda-forge rtree gdal=2.4.1